 EVIDENCE LEFT TODAY——————-Nothing known of.

 The Wiltshire town of Trowbridge lies approximately eight miles south east of Bath separated by a cluster of limestone hills known as the Mendips.
 It was around the towns football ground that greyhound racing once took place, a venue found just half a mile south of its town centre just off the busy A361.
 The original site had been nothing more than grazing land just south of Frome Road, before Trowbridge Town made it their home in 1933.
-The football club had seen many years of success at amateur level, and even greyhound racing feature during 1950, albeit with just a handful of meetings, but it wasn’t until the latter end of the 1970’s that Trowbridge staged regular greyhound racing.
+The football club had seen many years of success at amateur level, and even greyhound racing featured between 1950 and 1953, albeit staging eight meetings per year, but it wasn’t until the latter end of the 1970’s that Trowbridge staged regular greyhound racing.
 Its opening meeting came on the 3rd of July 1976, but it was a brief spell only lasting for little more than three years before it ceased to operate in July 1979.
 Evidence shows that it operated as an independent track, but further information regarding racing such as distances and types of hare have yet to be determined.
 Once greyhound racing had gone, the Frome Road venue went through a turbulent period, firstly in September 1986 when the main stand was gutted by fire.
 There efforts for replacing the stand were knocked back, as plans had been passed by the council for a new road that would pass over the west side of the ground.
 Further problems arose after council officials condemned two thirds of the ground, meaning its crowd capacity had been drastically cut to the bare minimum.
 The football club limped on but the future of the Frome Road ground was always in doubt, and came as no surprise when the stadium closed during 1998.
 The stadium was demolished soon after, but it would take until 2004 before the site was totally covered by new housing.
 Today, the site of the old ground is found just south of County Way, pinpointed by new housing on Lamplighter Walk and Abraham Close, leaving no evidence at all of a football ground ever being there.